 http://uca.edu/graduateschool/graduation-forms/

 Attendance

-The Doctor of Occupational Therapy is a full-time program.
-Consistent and prompt class attendance is essential.
-Each course syllabus provides a specific attendance policy, but the following holds true for all courses:
+The Occupational Therapy program is designed to be a full time program.
+Consistent and prompt class attendance is essential for the learner to benefit from the full educational experience provided.
+Therefore, the departmental attendance policy is as follows: